 Tibetan presence in India is not a recent phenomenon.
 McConell notes "The history of the Tibetan presence in India is long and complex, including fluid territorial borders, historic religious exchanges and seasonal trading."
 The 1959 Tibetan uprising against the presence of the People's Republic of China in Tibet and the failure of the armed rebellion ultimately resulted in a violent crackdown on Tibetan independence movements and the fleeing of the 14th Dalai Lama into exile with hundred thousand followers.
 Since then the largest Tibetan Diaspora or the communities of Tibetan people living outside their homeland, was formed in India.
 The density of Tibetan population in total is around six million.
 The population figure is highly questionable since the census that published the figure i.e. The Sixth National Census of Tibetans in Tibet conducted by China in 2011 is arbitrary.
-According to the 2009 Demographic survey of Tibetans in exile conducted by the Planning Commission of Central
+According to the 2009 Demographic survey of Tibetans in exile conducted by the Planning Commission of Central Tibetan Administration, the population of Tibetan Diaspora is approximately 1, 28,016.
+The rest of Tibetans live as national minorities "whose historic homeland has been incorporated into a larger state through colonization".
+However, as mentioned before, the largest Tibetan Diaspora community is in India with a total number of 94, 203.
+According to the 2010 census, most of them were born and brought up in India.

-&lt;sup>32 Ernest Gellner, Nations and Nationalism (Cornell University Press, 2008).
+&lt;sup>33 Ernest Gellner, Nations and Nationalism (Cornell University Press, 2008).

-&lt;sup>33 Fiona McConnell, 'A State within a State?
+&lt;sup>34 Fiona McConnell, 'A State within a State?
 Exploring Relations between the Indian State and the Tibetan Community and Government-in-Exile', Contemporary South Asia 19, no. 3 (1 September 2011): doi:10.1080/09584935.2011.594160, 223